2Gily/Java-and-Framework/README.md

 # Java-and-Framework
-This repository is history about learn to use java and framework
+This repository is a history of Java and learn to use the framework.

 ## Java